 In October 2015, the company turned to campaign drafts and experiments to explore these new campaign strategies because they required less time to complete than previous manual tests.

-Drafts and experiments let businesses easily prepare and test multiple changes to their campaigns, and quickly gain insights into how those tests are performing.
+Drafts and campaign experiments let businesses easily prepare and test multiple changes to their campaigns, and quickly gain insights into how those tests are performing.
 The drafts feature lets businesses prepare multiple changes to campaigns before implementing them, while experiments allow them to test changes against their original campaign settings using a portion of each campaign’s traffic and budget.
-After the experiments have run for a few days, the reporting scorecard lets them easily measure the test results so they can decide how to move forward with those changes.
+After the campaign experiments have run for a few days, the reporting scorecard lets them easily measure the test results so they can decide how to move forward with those changes.

 "Campaign drafts and experiments more than cut setup and measurement time in half."